 Information about the HOME Program is available on VHCB's website, including links to the HOME Program Handbook, application deadlines and Board meeting dates, and the common housing application.
-VHCB applications and the relative importance of these criteria.

-works closely with a statewide network of non-profit affordable housing developers who are provided this information.
+VHCB works closely with a statewide network of non-profit affordable housing developers who are provided this information.
 In addition, VHCB provides information about the HOME Program application process and requirements to for-profit developers when inquiries are received.
 General Information for Applicants Seeking VHCB and/or HOME Program Funds for Affordable Housing Development is available here: https://vhcb.org/our-programs/housing/housing-applications.